hendrychjan/deadlinehorror-api/README.md

 ## Docker

-An option to containerize the app standalone is provided.
+An option to containerize the api standalone is provided.
 You can use the instructions below to create and run it as a docker image.

 > The entire Deadline horror stack is containerized (and a built image is provided) as a whole as well:
 >